Harmxn02/Comparing-PyTorch-CPU-vs-CUDA/README.md

 | ---------- | ------------- | ---------------- |
 | CPU        | ~51.7s        |                  |
 | GPU (cuda) | ~55.2s        | 6.40% **slower** |

+> Quite surprisingly, GAN does not seem to benefit from training on GPU as much as the other architectures.

 ## TO-DO